s39674/Image2schematic/README.md

 This is the baseline to building an entire schematic.

-If you encountered any issues during installation or testing of `Image2schematic`, please post them in the issues tab.
+If you encountered any issues during installation or testing of `Image2schematic`, OR if you have any suggestions, please post them in the issues tab.

 ## Few topics i need help with: